t2trg/t2trg-iot-edge-computing/draft-irtf-t2trg-iot-edge.md

 An edge cloud platform may enable pass-through without storage or local storage (e.g., on IoT gateways).
 Some edge cloud platforms use a distributed form of storage such as an ICN network, e.g., Named Function Networking (NFN) nodes can store data in a Named Data Networking (NDN) system, or a distributed storage platform (e.g., IPFS, EdgeFS, Ceph).
 External storage, e.g., on databases in distant or local IT cloud, is typically used for filtered data deemed worthy of long-term storage, although in some cases it may be for all data, for example when required for regulatory reasons.

 Stateful computing is supported on platforms hosting native programs, VMs or containers.
-Stateless computing is supported on platforms providing a "serverless computing" service (a.k.a. function-as-a-service), or on systems based on named function networking.
+Stateless computing is supported on platforms providing a "serverless computing" service (a.k.a. function-as-a-service, e.g., using stateless containers), or on systems based on named function networking.

 In many IoT use cases, a typical network usage pattern is high volume uplink with some form of traffic reduction enabled by processing over edge computing devices.
 Alternatives to traffic reduction include deferred transmission (to off-peak hours or using physical shipping).
 Downlink traffic includes application control and software updates.
 Other, downlink-heavy traffic patterns are not excluded but are more often associated with non-IoT usage (e.g., video CDNs).